Reserve Matching with Thresholds: Related Literature on Theory and Vaccine Allocation

 \subsection{Related Literature}

-The Threshold Model we use differs from the existing smart reserves frameworks in two main ways.
+The threshold reserve model we use differs from the existing smart reserves frameworks in two main ways.
 First, previous literature assumes either all \emph{soft} or all \emph{hard} reserves.
 A soft reserve corresponds to having every patient above the beneficiary threshold in our model in every given category, while a hard reserve requires eligibility threshold to be the same as the beneficiary threshold, i.e., no non-beneficiary is eligible in any given category.
+The model developed in \cite{AT22} allows soft reserves in a single category while keeping the reserves in all the other categories as hard reserves.
+However, their model cannot be trivially extended to allow multiple categories with soft reserves, and ad-hoc to the problem of Indian affirmative action.
+It also does not accommodate the presence of overlapping categories.
 Our model allows some categories to follow soft reserves and some categories to follow hard reserves.
 Furthermore, it also allows any given category to be neither soft nor hard reserve, but a mixture of both.

 Second, the previously used models mostly assume the presence of a baseline priority ordering.
 This enforces the priority orderings of different categories to have significant inter-dependencies, which might be detrimental especially taking into account the fact that the main use of reserve systems is to accommodate different groups at the same time without having to compare two incomparable segments.